Bretislav I

-Bretislav I (Břetislav I.; 1002/1005 – 10 January 1055), known as the "Bohemian Achilles", of the Přemyslid dynasty, was Duke of Bohemia from 1034 until his death in 1055.
+Bretislav I (Břetislav I.; c.
+1002 – 10 January 1055), known as the "Bohemian Achilles", of the Přemyslid dynasty, was Duke of Bohemia from 1034 until his death in 1055.

 Youth

 Bretislav was the son of Duke Oldřich and his low-born concubine Božena.
 As an illegitimate son who could not obtain a desirable wife by conventional means, he chose to kidnap Judith of Schweinfurt, a daughter of the Bavarian noble Henry of Schweinfurt, Margrave of Nordgau, in 1019 at Schweinfurt, and marry her.

 During his father's reign, in 1019 or 1029, (Note: The exact date of the conquest of Moravia is unknown; Czech (and some Slovak) historians assert the earlier date, while their German and Polish colleagues recognize the latter one.)
 Bretislav took back Moravia from Poland.
-About 1031, he invaded Hungary in order to prevent its expansion under king Stephen.
+About 1030, he invaded Hungary in order to prevent its expansion under king Stephen.
 The partition of Bohemia between Oldřich and his brother Jaromír in 1034 was probably the reason why Bretislav fled beyond the Bohemian border, only to come back to take the throne after Jaromír's abdication.

 Raid into Poland

 In 1035, Bretislav helped Holy Roman Emperor Conrad II in his war against the Lusatians.
 In 1039, he invaded Lesser and Greater Poland, captured Poznań, sacked Gniezno, and brought the relics of St. Adalbert, Radim Gaudentius and the Five Brothers back with him.
+Over the grave of St.Vojtěch in Hnězden he promulgated a set of legal regulations known as Břetislav's Decree (also known as the Hnězden Decree).
 On the way back, he regained part of Silesia, including Wrocław.
 His main goal was to set up an archbishopric in Prague and create a large state subject only to the Holy Roman Empire.
 His raid had an unintended enduring influence on Polish history, as the plundering and destruction of Gniezno forced the next Polish rulers to move their capital to Kraków, which would retain this role for many centuries ahead.

 In 1040, the German King Henry III invaded Bohemia, but was forced to retreat after he lost the Battle at Brůdek (a pass in the Bohemian Forest).
 The following year, Henry III invaded again, skirted the border defences and laid siege to Bretislav in Prague.
 Forced by a mutiny among his nobles and betrayed by Bishop Šebíř of Prague, Bretislav had to renounce all of his conquests save for Moravia and recognize Henry III as his sovereign.
 In 1042, Emperor Henry III granted Bretislav Silesia as a lien.

 In 1047, Emperor Henry III negotiated a peace treaty between Bretislav and the Poles.
 This pact worked in Bretislav's favour, as the Polish ruler swore never again to attack Bohemia in return for an annual subsidy to Gniezno.